What happens when, thanks to miscommunication, you find yourself stranded on the wrong island in Thailand… several times

 Our students?
 Police officers.

 Police academy: Teaching local cops

 It was one of the most random teaching experiences of my life, and not just because we were filmed by a news crew for one of our lessons.
 Or because our students would give us a lift home in their police van on occasion.

-The students had a range of English literacy levels, and what they managed to express to us was that they wanted to be able to communicate better with English-speaking tourists.
+The students had a range of English literacy levels, and they managed to express to us that they wanted to be able to communicate better with English-speaking tourists.

 What did this mean in terms of the content we created for them?
 We came up with scripts based on their interactions with tourists — giving directions, taking witness statements, and making arrests.

 Yes, as a legitimate part of my final teaching internship, I found myself role-playing arrest with a Thai policeman while he read his part of the script from the board (luckily they didn’t use their guns as props; that would have put the pressure on a bit too much).

-It was a very interesting dynamic — I had never taught adults before, and cultural differences amplified the hilarity of two 20-something year old girls teaching a group of Thai policemen in their 30s–50s.
-We definitely didn’t have the same sense of authority that we were accustomed to.
+It was a very interesting dynamic — I had never taught adults before, and cultural differences amplified the hilarity of two Australian 20-something-year-olds teaching a group of Thai policemen in their 30s–50s.
+We definitely didn’t have the usual sense of authority that we were accustomed to.